Participating non-profit organizations in the 2014 MLK Summer Scholars Program can access additional program information and resources here.

 - Follow all Federal and State labor laws, including minimum wage laws.

-- Provide youth with substantive and engaging work, and with professional supervision and oversight throughout the summer.
+- Provide youth with substantive and engaging work along with professional supervision and oversight throughout the summer.

 - Participate fully in the program: